blackhole-iaa/blackhole-iaa.github.io/_pages/openings.md

 # Open positions

-Currently, there are no open positions.
+We are looking for potential PhD applicants to work on novel imaging and dynamical imaging methods using mm-VBLI data to study black accretion and relativistic jets.
+If you are interested, please contact Dr. Gómez via email with the following information.

+- Subject of email "PhD Application: <your name>"
+- CV
+- Cover Letter / Letter of Motivation
+- Bachelor and Master grades

 ### PhD Students

-If you’re interested in doing a PhD within the VLBI group at the IAA-CSIC and the EHT collaboration, working on imaging supermassive black holes and their relativistic jets, please get in touch with Dr. Gómez by email.
+If you’re interested in doing a PhD within the VLBI group at the IAA-CSIC and the EHT collaboration, working on imaging supermassive black holes and their relativistic jets, please send your CV, cover letter/letter of motivation to Dr. Gómez by email.

 Funding opportunities for PhD Scholarships: